Chickenpox in Babies & Children

 - Diagnosing Chicken Pox

-- When You Should Give Chicken Pox Vaccine
+- When You Should Give the Chickenpox Vaccine

-- Can Child With Chickenpox Go To School?
+- Can a Child With Chickenpox Go to School?

 Chickenpox, which is also known as varicella, is a viral infection.
 It is characterised by small, itchy rashes or blisters all over the body along with flu-like symptoms and fever.
 When the infection increases, the rashes turn into fluid-filled blisters, and as they dry up, scabs and crust form on them.
 While some children will only have a few rashes on their bodies, other affected children may have blisters all over.
 The rashes generally appear on the face, ears, arms, chest, stomach, and legs.
 Chickenpox is a highly contagious disease and can easily infect anyone who comes into contact with the infected child.
 This disease is a common illness in children below 12 years of age.